Raghavvram/notes/OS/processor/threads.md

-Sure!
-Let me break this down step by step with detailed explanations:

 ### **1. Program**
 - A **program** is essentially a sequence of instructions written in a programming language, like Python, Java, or C++.
 - These instructions dictate what tasks the program performs.
 For instance, programs like Google Chrome or Microsoft Word are sets of instructions that enable specific functionalities—browsing or word processing.